tdwg/process/review_manager.md

 | :--- |
 | *(Consider recommendations here for options for tracking comments.)* |

-Inform the Author what if any steps need to be taken before seeking approval from the Executive Committee to advance the submission to Public Review. **~~If reviewers have used Word's Track Changes, then the documents are not anonymous.~~ The Review Manager may need to export these Reviews into a format that maintains Reviewer anonymity to the Author. ~~You can for example, use Save As in Word and use the Security button to remove personal information.~~** You may wish to combine all salient parts of Reviews into a single document for the Author.
+Inform the Author what if any steps need to be taken before seeking approval from the Executive Committee to advance the submission to Public Review.
+The Review Manager may need to export the expert Reviews into a format that maintains Reviewer anonymity to the Author.
+You may wish to combine all salient parts of Reviews into a single document for the Author.

 Subsequent Public Reviews (by the engaged expert Reviewers) is usual.